dzoba/amm/content/post/amm.md

 Another is the mental model of mental models.
 As children, we typically do not reflect on our thought patterns.
 The preceding writing about mental models explains how they work, and if you've never considered them before, you now have a mental model of mental models.

 ## Modeling Time
 Our brains are very good at modeling physical space.
 They are less good at modeling time.
 When it comes to resource limitations, we have more than enough space for the foreseeable future… however, we never seem to have enough time.
-Therefore, its worthwhile to put additional effort where our natural skills fall short, and model time intentionally.
+Therefore, it's worthwhile to put additional effort where our natural skills fall short, and model time intentionally.

 The most common approach to modeling time is to slice it up into chunks, and name those chunks.
 "Monday", "April", those are all chunks we have named.
 We also have unnamed chunks, or, chunks that we would name by the activity done during those chunks.
 For example "nap time", "eating dinner", or "commuting" are slices of time that don't have formal names.